JazzMaster/LazGFX/README.md

 (If the problem doesnt come from this main unit- YOU FIX IT)

 I know JEDI is broken in places and I appreciate the help in fixing it.
-"JEDI" is a C header port to FPC for using SDL graphics.
+"JEDI" is a "C header port" to FPC for using SDL graphics.

+		That means the core C routines ARE NOT PORTED.

 ### Why SDL and not...